 Gatwick Airport Children’s Facilities: North & South Terminals

 Gatwick’s recent upgrade involved updating or adding some excellent new facilities to aid family travel.
 Special family assistance lanes were created for both departing and arriving families.
-Not only it is more spacious, the dedicated security lane provides families or single adults travelling with a child / children extra help and support when going through security (just some help folding up your buggy goes a long way!)
+Not only it is more spacious, but the dedicated security lane provides families or single adults travelling with a child/children extra help and support when going through security (just some help folding up your buggy goes a long way!)

 Nobody likes a long wait.
 To make the waiting more pleasant for both the parent and the child, Gatwick Airport offers kids zones in the departure lounges.
 The zones are well equipped and include an area for the kids to play and watch TV, as well as loads of seats for parents.
-They are free to use, and you will find them upstairs in the South Terminal departure lounge opposite Dixons Travel and opposite in WHSmith in North Terminal departure lounge.
+They are free to use, and you will find them upstairs in the South Terminal departure lounge opposite Dixons Travel and opposite WHSmith in the North Terminal departure lounge.

 North Terminal Family Lounges